Reaction Formation: Psychology, Definition, And Defense Mechanisms

 Having a supportive partner can be a helpful aspect of moving on from a past reaction formation.
 It may not be something that will go away overnight, especially if the defense mechanism has been a long-term one.
 By focusing on the truth and what it might mean, an individual who has been using reaction formation as a defense mechanism may be able to move forward and live a life that they can call their own.

-Online therapy can help you change defense mechanisms
+A mental health professional can help you address maladaptive defense mechanisms

 It can be difficult to admit that you’ve been relying on a defense mechanism.
 Even though it’s natural and common, talking to a therapist about the situation can still bring about feelings of shame or embarrassment.
 Some people report feeling more at ease discussing sensitive issues like this in an online setting.
 Online counseling may also be more convenient since it can be scheduled outside of normal business hours.